lursz/MachineLearning-Course/README.md

 ```
 tanh(.52) ---> data for the next node
 ```
-Everything i showed above was just the caclulation for the first node in the second layer though so the matrix would look like this after all that.
+Everything was just the caclulation for the first node in the second layer though so the matrix would look like this after all that.